tkteun/PowerShell-Docs.nl-nl/developer/prog-guide/getproc05-vb-net-sample-code.md

                     WriteVerbose(("Finding matches for process name """ & _
                         pattern & """."))

-                    ' WildCard serach on the available processes Dim wildcard As New WildcardPattern(pattern, _
+                    ' WildCard search on the available processes Dim wildcard As New WildcardPattern(pattern, _
                         WildcardOptions.IgnoreCase)